ttgapers/asus_rt_ac68u/README.md

 11. Review the log file for the result of the last execution.
 If you see a successful response, verify against the Cloudflare portal.
 Otherwise, review the errors and correct as necessary.
 > Note: You may get a throttled response if you have queried too quickly after Step 7.
 The script rate-limits to one query every 5 minutes.
 This is configurable in the `cloudflare_ddns` script or you can simply wait.
 12. Ensure rate-limiting is working as expected by re-issuing the command in Step 10 a couple of times in quick succession and verifying that the log file shows frequent invocations are throttled.
+13. If there is an existing /jffs/scripts/ddns-start script rename to ddns-start.bak (rollback if changing DNS providers)
-13. If Steps 11 and 12 were successful, run `ln -s /jffs/addons/ddns/cloudflare/cloudflare_ddns /jffs/scripts/ddns-start`.
+14. If Steps 11 and 12 were successful, run `ln -s /jffs/addons/ddns/cloudflare/cloudflare_ddns /jffs/scripts/ddns-start`.
 This creates a symbolic link with the name expected by the router firmware.
 ##### Enable Custom DDNS
 In the router portal, under WAN -> DDNS,
 - Enable DDNS client: Yes